digitaltembo/readings/_posts/2019-11-02-There-Never-Was-a-West-(Or,-Democracy-Emerges-From-the-Spaces-In-Between).md

 ---
-title: "There Never Was a West (Or, Democracy Emerges From the Spaces In Between)"
+title: "There Never Was a West"
+subtitle: "(Or, Democracy Emerges From the Spaces In Between)"
 author: David Graeber
 authorSort: Graeber, David
 pageCount: